felix-bohlin/css-talk-2024/slides.md

 </v-click>

 <!--
 These boxes are a great reason why I think people try to avoid CSS.
-HOW HARD CAN IT BE to put a couple of items in a row with a little spacing
+HOW HARD CAN IT BE to put a couple of items in a row with a little spacing??

-In the olden days, doing layouts were half the reason you used something like Bootstrap or Foundation because under the hood this wasn't just three inconspicuous boxes.
+In the olden days, doing layouts was half the reason you used something like Bootstrap or Foundation because achieving this result was more work than you really wanted.

 [click] Let's see why this is how it is and how to make your lives simpler!
 -->